carbonicality/Smiko/docs/smiko.md

 To get started, build the required utilities and firmware with `make shaft smiko-cfw smiko` and install them with `sudo make install`.
 Next get an rma shim and use `sudo ./patcher.sh shim.bin` in the root of the repo (see [The Sh1mmer Website](https://sh1mmer.me) for info on how to flash USB drives if you don't know how).

-Solder to your devices UART TX line for the CR50, and ensure it's mapped somewhere under /dev/ttyUSB# (Note: SuzyQ does not work for this due tostill not actually being uart).
+Solder to your devices UART TX line for the CR50, and ensure it's mapped somewhere under /dev/ttyUSB# (Note: SuzyQ does not work for this due to not being active yet).
 Run `sudo shaft -f build/firmware/smiko-bootcon-cfw.bin --rescue --extortion`, and it will automatically flash and run the CFW image for you.

 In order to prevent a brick, after the cfw image has been flashed and is running, you will need to launch your RMA shim image and run the following commands: `smiko --flash /usr/share/smiko/firmware/smiko-update-cfw.bin --section RW_B`, pop open the CCD console and run `jump RW_B`, and then `smiko --flash /opt/google/cr50/cr50-0-5-9.bin.prod --section RW_A` back on the RMA shim.